 James Barta’s practice focuses on appellate litigation as well as motions practice and issue analysis at the trial level.
 He has briefed matters in the United States Supreme Court, federal courts of appeals, federal district courts, and state courts on a wide range of topics, including administrative, constitutional, patent, energy, criminal, and corporate law.

-Before joining MoloLamken, Mr. Barta clerked for the Honorable Raymond M. Kethledge of the United States Court of Appeals for the Sixth Circuit, and the Honorable Stephen J. Murphy III, of the United States District Court for the Eastern District of Michigan.
+Before joining MoloLamken, Mr. Barta served as a law clerk to the Honorable Raymond M. Kethledge of the United States Court of Appeals for the Sixth Circuit and to the Honorable Stephen J. Murphy III of the United States District Court for the Eastern District of Michigan.
 He also has taught at Georgetown University Law Center.

 - Ziglar v.
 Abbasi, 137 S. Ct.
 1843 (2017) – Whether a Bivens claim is available against prison officials for actions taken in connection with the confinement of foreign nationals detained in a terrorism investigation